-My recent research found that these gaps exist at the level of kindergarten.
+My research found that these gaps exist at the level of kindergarten.
 However, these gaps can also change significantly in the first two years of schooling.

 Large gaps in science

-In a recent study, my research assistant, Ann Kellogg, and I examined the science performance of over 10,000 kindergarten students who began school in 2010.
+In a 2016 study, my research assistant, Ann Kellogg, and I examined the science performance of over 10,000 kindergarten students who began school in 2010.
 We analyzed data from a national study called the Early Childhood Longitudinal Study (ECLS-K) conducted by the federal government.

 The data included science achievement tests that assessed concepts in physical, life and environmental science as well as scientific inquiry.
 Examples of science instruction in kindergarten includes studying how plants grow, experimenting with erosion on a water table or constructing a picture of the solar system.

 Previous research had examined science gaps in early grades.
 Our study, however, looked at science gaps as early as kindergarten with newer data and better science achievement tests.